 The free portion in the blood is the portion that is active and available at the pet’s cellular level.
 That is why measuring that portion separately is a better indication of the seriousness of the situation when total blood calcium is either high or low.
 Unlike total calcium level, ionized calcium is not affected by changes in your pet’s blood albumin levels.

 Of course, the largest amount of calcium by far, in your pet’s body, remains unmeasured by blood tests – it is in its bones.

-Veterinarians now feel that relying on your pet’s total blood calcium level to judge it current situation overestimates the number of pets that are truly hypercalcemic (high Ca) and under estimates the number that are hypocalcemic (low Ca).
-That is why a supplemental ionized blood calcium determination might be advisable when you pet is ill.
+Veterinarians now feel that relying on your pet’s total blood calcium level to judge it current situation overestimates the number of pets that are truly hypercalcemic (high Ca) and under-estimates the number that are hypocalcemic (low Ca).
+That is why a supplemental ionized blood calcium determination might be advisable when your pet is ill.

 Reasons Why The Ionized Portion Of Your Dog Or Cat’s Blood Calcium Might Be Low While Its Total Blood Calcium Level Remain Normal:

 In chronic kidney failure, your pet’s total blood calcium value may still be within the normal range.
 Your pet’s kidneys are responsible for producing the active form of vitamin D. It is called calcitriol (1,25-dihydroxycholecalciferol or 1,25-dihydroxyvitamin D3).

 Damaged kidneys may not produce adequate amounts of calcitriol.
 Without enough, it is primarily the ionized portion of your pet’s blood calcium that drops.
 In these situations, the pet’s parathyroid glands over-produce a hormone (PTH) that causes bone throughout the body to lose calcium (secondary hyperparathyroidism).
 Those pets often benefit from calcitriol supplements or injections (Calcijex®) and oral phosphorus binders. (read here)